Euphoria season 3 needs to answer these questions

 We already know that kids from Euphoria High will return in Euphoria season 3 (which better not take until 2024), but I still can't wrap my head around what happened in the Euphoria season 2 finale.

 I loved episode 7, and my voice is still recovering from cheering during Ethan's iconic performance to Bonnie Tyler’s "Holding Out For a Hero."
-But in my opinion, the last episode simply wasn't as impressive as the rest and failed to meet my expectations.
+But in my opinion, the last episode simply wasn't as impressive as the rest and failed to meet my expectations (expectations in teen dramas rarely live up to our hype, even in the best shows to watch while we wait for Euphoria season 3).

 Don't get me wrong, there was a good balance of sentimental moments and nerve-racking scenes, and as usual, amazing cinematography.
 The only downside was the fact that it failed to address a ton of questions that have been driving the Euphoria fandom nuts throughout the entire season.
 I'm still struggling to justify the decision to give Elliot's song so much unnecessary screen time while we were all anxiously waiting for answers.